 When composing normal map the alpha channel have to be color inverted (what black must be white and white must be black, then in compose RGB: red channel have to be green, green have to be alpha and blue have to be mask 255.

-Then you can see its really easy to import .obj file into blender, then scale it, making it smaller because its so big.
+Then you can see its really easy to import .obj file into blender, (you may want to fix it by making it Opaque in shader options, if its messed up and transparent in some parts).
+Then maybe scale it, making it smaller because its so big.
 I am modifying material then, adding all textures there in “Material”.

 Basically building everything in cycles anew.
 I dont understand what the hell is there by default in materials “shape 1” and “shape 0” so I dont use them.

 Download this zip file:

 to see the blender file, how material is made and textures inside that folder, as an example.